Skip to main content

 getConfig()

-Get client configuration information.
+Gets client configuration information.

 getConfig(): ClientConfig

-Return value:
+Return Value:

-• Returns current client configuration object
+• Returns the current client configuration object

 const config = client.getConfig();